blue-santa/arctic-miner-UAF/README.md

 This document can be found in the UAF Google Drive here:

 UAF Robotics > ISRU > Break the Ice Challenge > Break the Ice 2021-02-Presentation

+#### BTIL Phase 2 MEGANOTES

+A document that has many of the questions and answers about Phase 2 of the project.

+This file can be found in:

+UAF Robotics > ISRU > Break the Ice Challenge > Phase 2 - 2022-23 > BTIL Phase 2 MEGANOTES

+#### Break the Ice Challenge MEGANOTES